eeyun/foundryvtt-conan2d20/README.md

 You can find out where the `foundrydata` folder is located in the Configuration and Setup page under the Configuration tab (next to the Update Software tab).

+## Community Contribution

+Code and content contributions are accepted.
+Please feel free to submit issues to the issue tracker or submit merge requests for code changes.